The Origin Of The Feces

 Invest in quality science journalism by making a donation to Science Friday.

-Christina Warinner is an assistant professor of Anthropology at Harvard University in Cambridge, Massachusetts.
+Dr. Christina Warinner is an associate professor of Anthropology at Harvard University in Cambridge, Massachusetts.

 IRA FLATOW: This is Science Friday.
 I’m Ira Flatow.
 The fossil record is littered with countless interesting things.
 Ancient bones of giant beasts, the remains of long extinct plant life, to name a couple.
 For some researchers, though, nothing is more exciting than finding fossilized feces.
 Yes, you heard me right.